-The program is designed to provide expertise in adult male reconstructive urology including:
+The fellowship is a one year clinical position, designed to provide expertise in adult reconstructive urology including:

 - Urethral reconstruction